 Python provides multiple concurrency models, see clause 5.1.5.

 The vulnerabilities associated with the threading model are:

 When a thread is created, if the new thread fails to be created for any reason, then an exception is thrown in the execution path of the creator, which can take corrective action.
 Hence this vulnerability does not exist for Python threads.

-On the other hand, if a child thread has already been started or run (and completed), then attempting to start it again will result in an exception in the parent thread, and the behaviour of the program is implementation-dependent.
+On the other hand, if a child thread has already been started or run (and completed), then attempting to start it again will result in an exception in the parent thread, and the behaviour of the program is implementation-defined.

 Threads that have been created typically need to return a result.
 This is accomplished via the join() method.
 See 6.61 Concurrency – data access [CGX].

 The scenarios above can lead to deadlock and race conditions when activating a thread.
 These situations are not always observable even during extensive testing, so it is important to prevent them during development so that they do not surface later.

+A particular challenge is the scenario of daemon threads.
+Inside a program, if a thread is created with the flag daemon = true, the termination of that thread is disconnected from the termination of the thread that created it.
+In addition, a join()on a daemon thread will not return.

 The vulnerabilities associated with the multiprocessing models are:

 Since the processing model used is that of the underlying operating system and all process interactions are those of the OS, the vulnerabilities are those of the underlying OS.

-Requests to determine if another process is successfully created and what its process ID is are dependent upon the services provided by the OS.
+Requests to determine if another process is successfully created and what is the process ID are dependent upon the services provided by the OS.

 Calling set_start_method() more than once on the same child process causes an exception.

-Protection by an ‘if __name__ == ‘__main__’ clause ensures that a process can be started only by a module called ‘__main__’.
-Violations cause an exception.
+Calling it conditionally, for example with ‘if __name__ == ‘__main__’ clause ensures that a process can be started only by a module called ‘__main__’.

 The vulnerabilities associated with the ‘asyncio’ model are:

 Traditional threading or processes are not used in the creation of new ‘async’ entities, so the vulnerabilities associated with failing to initiate new concurrent entities do not apply.
 Vulnerabilities associated with communication between the ‘async’ entity and the initiating entity are addressed in 6.61 Concurrency - data access [CGX] and 6.63 Concurrency – lock protocol errors [CGM].

-.The asyncio.run() function manages the asyncio event loop.
+The asyncio.run() function manages the asyncio event loop.
 It cannot be called when another asyncio event loop is running in the same thread and should be used as the main entry point for asyncio programs and should only be called once.
 See 6.36 Ignored runtime errors and unhandled exceptions for vulnerabilities associated with exception handling.

 Additional vulnerabilities can arise if a single Python program attempts to use multiple concurrency models, since the different models use different mechanisms for creation, scheduling, communication and termination.

+Futures are Python objects that represent the eventual result of an asynchronous operation.
+The concurrent.futures module provides a common interface for asynchronous execution of threads using ThreadPoolExecutor, or processes using ProcessPoolExecutor.

+When used, the overheads of recreating threads or processes are avoided.

+The threat of deadlocks by mutual dependence among futures is analogous to deadlocks of threads and processes.
+For example:

+from concurrent.futures import ThreadPoolExecutor import time def foo_a(): time.sleep(1) print(b.result()) return 1 def foo_b(): time.sleep(1) print(a.result()) return 2 executor = ThreadPoolExecutor(max_workers=2) a = executor.submit(foo_a) # waits indefinitely on b b = executor.submit(foo_b) # waits indefinitely on a

+For CPU bound tasks, the ProcessPoolExecutor class can provide better performance.

 6.59.2 Guidance to language users